 Animal Science Courses and Classes Overview

 Animal science courses are offered in a wide variety of areas, including zoology and veterinarian studies.
-Courses are available at the bachelor's, master's and doctoral degree levels.
-These courses teach students how to feed, breed and care for animals and often have a focus on domesticated animals.
+Courses are available at the bachelor's, master's and doctoral degree levels, and they combine classwork, labs and lecture.
+These courses teach students how to feed, breed and care for animals and can have a focus on domesticated, farm or lab animals.

 General Animal Science